 Businesses value employees who are able to independently learn, make decisions, and perform their jobs effectively.
-In the past, traditional learning methods such as instructor-led training might have been satisfactory for setting up employees for success.
+In the past, traditional learning methods such as instructor-led training might have been satisfactory for setting employees up for success.
 This is no longer the case.

 Many organizations still use learning solutions that take employees out of their workflow.
 Some use a mixed approach by combining eLearning modules, personal instruction, and on-the-job training.
 This mixed approach still removes employees from their day-to-day work.
 Employees are challenged with transferring information and skills from traditional training to their often very different work tasks.

 Conrad Gottfredson and Bob Mosher discuss the “Five Moments of Learning Need” in a Learning Solutions Magazine article.
 These are needs that businesses should satisfy in order to help employees apply their knowledge, solve problems, and easily adjust to changes in the organization.
-They include:
+They are:

-- New: Learning something for the first time.
+- New– Learning something for the first time.

-- Apply: Acting upon what has been learned.
+- Apply– Acting upon what has been learned.
 This can include planning, remembering, or adapting.

-- Solve: Using knowledge to solve a problem in a situation when something didn’t work out as expected.
+- Solve– Using knowledge to solve a problem in a situation when something didn’t work out as expected.

-Learning how to complete a task correctly isn’t enough.
+Of course, learning how to complete a task correctly isn’t enough.
 Employees must be confident in their knowledge in order to solve unanticipated problems.
 More importantly, when employees are unsure of the solution to a problem, they should know where to find the information they need.
 A social knowledge network empowers employees to solve arising problems quickly by learning from one another’s mistakes and successes.

 The best way to allow employees to dive into the change is to encourage them to learn and adapt in their own workflow.
-A social knowledge network can be a tool for transitioning by collectively and actively sharing information about the change.
+A social knowledge network can be a tool for transitioning by sharing information about the change.
 When an individual employee’s knowledge becomes the knowledge of all, change throughout the organization can occur faster and more easily.